wilsonmar/VisualStudio/README.md

 Here are my notes on using of VisualStudio from Microsoft for ensuring the performance and capacity of systems.

-What else do I need to do to be an MVP on Performance Testing? ;)

 ## <a name="Versions"> Versions</a>

 http://en.wikipedia.org/wiki/Microsoft_Visual_Studio#History